by Tammy Taylor~

 Of COURSE I’m going to save the seeds from these pumpkins – heck that’s one of the best reasons to plant heirloom in the first place.
 Unlike hybrid seeds, heirloom seeds come back true to the mother plant.
 Hybrids may revert back to a less satisfactory plant than the plant from which you harvested.
 I plant heirlooms so I can replant every year and expect the same great results without reverting to buying seeds every year.

-NOTE: I often offer these heirloom pumpkin seeds straight from my garden to yours!
+NOTE: When I have them I often offer these heirloom pumpkin seeds straight from my garden to yours!
 Check out my online store!

 C’mon by & sit a spell!
-Come hang out at our ~TMH~ Facebook Page.
+Come hang out at our Facebook Page.
 It’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
-You can also follow along on Pinterest, Twitter or GooglePlus.
+You can also follow along on Pinterest, Twitter

 To receive an email when a new blog post goes live it’s EASY to